Three Steps to Finding Your Brand Voice

 • Where they spend their online downtime

-Each of the parameters defined for your buyer persona is a parameter you’ll want to take into account when developing your content audience as well.
-After all, you are aiming for people who will ultimately convert to happy customers.
+Each parameter defined for your buyer persona is a parameter you'll want to consider when developing your content audience.
+After all, you aim for people who will ultimately become happy customers.

 Step 2: Know your product

 This may sound redundant at first.
-Trust us when we say the amount of content out there that clearly indicates the author had never touched, or even seen, the product they’re supposed to be touting is mind-boggling.
+Trust us when we say the amount of content that indicates the author had never touched, or even seen, the product they're supposed to be touting is mind-boggling.

 Get your hands on a widget for yourself.
-If it’s a software widget, install and configure it yourself then poke at it.
-And if it’s a hands-on, tangible widget, get your hands on one and poke it.
-Really dig in, use it how it’s intended, then see if you can use it in ways not intended, but that you think your audience is likely to try.
+If it's a software widget, install and configure it yourself, then poke at it.
+And if it's a hands-on, tangible widget, get your hands on one and poke it.
+Dig in, use it how it's intended, and then see if you can use it in ways not intended but that you think your audience is likely to try.

 All of this serves a couple of purposes.
 First and foremost, it will make you a near expert on that widget.
-And in order to talk to your audience appropriately, answer their questions on social media, and connect with them in the comments, you need to know that darn widget.
+And to talk to your audience appropriately, answer their questions on social media, and connect with them in the comments, you need to know that darn widget.
 And second, this process will give you deeper insights into that audience.
-Seeing how they’ll interact with your product will help you connect on that deeper level that will lead to more conversions.
+Seeing how they interact with your product will help you connect on a deeper level, leading to more conversions.

 Step 3: Know your company

-Our third category of research may sound...funny, at first.
-You do work at this company, and unless you started last week you probably have a pretty good idea of how it works, who powers it, and so on.
-But do you really?
+Our third category in finding your brand voice of research may sound...funny at first.
+You work at this company, and unless you started last week, you probably have a pretty good idea of how it works, who powers it, and so on.
+But do you?

-When you sit down with the product team, sales team, and others in the process of learning all you can about your product, also watch the people.
+When you sit down with the product team, sales team, and others to learn all you can about your product, also watch the people.
 See how they interact.
-See how they work with, and off, each other.
-Jot down the org. chart for each department you work with, and your own for that matter.
-Look for the overlaps and gaps.
+See how they work with and off each other.
+Jot down the org. chart for each department you work with and your own.
+Look for overlaps and gaps.

-All this will give you further insight into the people behind the product, many of whom are also pretty good representations of your target audience as well.
+All this will give you further insight into the people behind the product, many of whom are good representations of your target audience.

 Jesse